simonsobs/PSpipe/README.md

 (add `--user` if you don't have permissions, which is probably the case at e.g. NERSC).

-We are experiencing some problems with the setup.py, so please just add the PATH to the code in your .bashrc
+We are experiencing some problems with the setup.py, so please also add the PATH to the code in your .bashrc
 ```bash
 export PYTHONPATH=${PYTHONPATH}:LOCATION_OF_PSPIPE/PSpipe/
 ```